Teacher STEM Training program

 - Regularly scheduled cohort meetings

-- Participants complete aligned Khan Academy teacher modules
+- Participants integrate aligned Khan Academy instructional resources

 - Upon completion, participants will earn either a Texas Standard Teaching Certificate or a University of Houston Certificate of STEM Education